Did you know that an estimated $4 – $7 billion in matching gift funds goes unclaimed per year?

 - HEPdata is the oldest player in the game.
 They were the first electronic matching gift database in the US.
 HEPdata can make the matching gift process much easier by offering searches right within the donation form.
 With its eMatch Donor Link, donors can search for their employer before, during, or after a gift and receive all the necessary information.
 They also have a wide integration network.

 - CyberGrants is a software solution for grants management, corporate philanthropy, employee giving, and foundations.
 With it, corporate leaders can connect their employees to each other and to their charitable partners to encourage employee giving, especially within their matching gift programs.

 - Amply is a matching gift automation provider.
 They’re a pretty small provider, but they do offer a widget that nonprofits can easily add to their donation page.
 This has helped many of its clients reduce their matching gift cycle time.

 - MatchFinder isn’t a specific company, but a feature offered with Raiser’s Edge and Blackbaud CRM.
 Blackbaud is an extremely popular CRM, so if you use it you likely already have access to this capability.
-This is their own matching gift database that their clients and their clients’ supporters can use to search their eligibility.
+This is their own matching gift database that their clients and their clients’ supporters can use to determine their eligibility.

 How To Use Matching Gifts With Qgiv Online Donation Forms

 Setting up matching gifts on Qgiv donation forms is simple.
 All you have to do is choose the form (or forms) on which you’d like to enable matching gifts, head to the form settings, and toggle on the matching gifts feature!
 You can add matching gifts to your Qgiv donation forms, event forms, and even peer-to-peer fundraising forms.